IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 _FillValue- Used by NetCDF to fill in data that was not explicitly set.
 This is typed data.m

 Free_field- Description of the free field in the filename.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "NORM>Normal mode"), where the value of the prefix shall correspond to the "free" field in the file naming convention.

-FRAME_ORIGIN- gives the origin of the reference frame where this is not implicit in the value of COORDINATE_SYSTEM.

-FRAME_VELOCITY- can take either the value 'Observatory' where no corrections have been applied to the data or 'Inertial' where quantities (e.g. electric field or plasma flow velocity) have been corrected for spacecraft motion relative to an inertial frame (HCI).

 Geographic_coordinates- What kind of geographic coordinate system is used for the following latitude and longitude.
 Usually either of geodetic or geographic.